solana-foundation/solana-improvement-documents/proposals/0015-partitioned-epoch-reward-distribution.md

 Reward distribution phase happens after reward computation phase, which starts after the first block in the epoch for this proposal.
 It lasts for `M` blocks.
-Each of the `M` blocks is responsible for distributing the reward from one partition of the rewards from the `EpochReward` account.
+Each of the `M` blocks is responsible for distributing the reward from one partition of the rewards from the `EpochRewards` account.

-Once all rewards have been distributed, the balance of the `EpochReward` account MUST be reduced to `0` (or something has gone wrong).
-For safety, Any extra lamports in `EpochReward` accounts will be burned after reward distribution phase.
+Once all rewards have been distributed, the balance of the `EpochRewards` account MUST be reduced to `0` (or something has gone wrong).
+For safety, Any extra lamports in `EpochRewards` accounts will be burned after reward distribution phase.

-Before each reward distribution, the `EpochReward` account's `balance` is checked to make sure there is enough balance to distribute the reward.
-After a reward is distributed, the balance in `EpochReward` account is decreased by the amount of the reward that was distributed.
+Before each reward distribution, the `EpochRewards` account's `balance` is checked to make sure there is enough balance to distribute the reward.
+After a reward is distributed, the balance in `EpochRewards` account is decreased by the amount of the reward that was distributed.

 ### RPC API Changes